starformlabs/stellar-nebulaforge-aws/minimal-ephemeral/README.md

 ## Launch
-Click the links below to launch this configuration in the AWS region of your choice.
+Click the links below to launch this stack in the AWS region of your choice.
 If your desired region is not listed, just copy one of the URLs and edit the region accordingly.

 | AWS Region | Short name | |